Built-in Plugin

 stages:

-# Want to wait for this task to complete before entering development environment
+# Want to wait for this task to complete before entering the development environment

 - name: ls